DataSystemsGroupUT/ismartml/README.md

 http://localhost:8080/
 ```

-Or deploy with web server
+Or deploy with a web server